 Deferred examinations must be taken at the centre in which the student is enrolled, unless he has been sent on compulsory industrial training to remote country centres or interstate.
-An application to take an examination away from the centre in which enrolled must be lodged with the Registrar immediately examination results are received.
+In this case the student must advise the Registrar, on a form available from his school or the Enquiry Desk, Chancellery, of relevant particulars, before leaving for his destination, in anticipation that deferred examination papers may have to be forwarded to him.
 Normally, the student will be directed to the nearest University for the conduct of the deferred examination.

-A student eligible to sit for a deferred examination must lodge with the Accountant an application accompanied by the fee of \$7 per subject, by the date indicated on the notification of results.
+A student eligible to sit for a deferred examination must lodge with the Accountant an application accompanied by the fee of \$8 per subject, by the date indicated on the notification of results.